markusschloesser/MackieC4_P3/README.md

 			1. Script get detected in Live 11
 			2. C4 is usable and shows parameter names, encoders can be used and pushing them defaults value
 			3. track switching works, also parameter bank switching and device switching for device mode (err just broke that).
 Sends etc also work in track mode
-			4. (solved, works now) Parameter names do not get properly shortened, even though the code looks very similar to the Mackie Sources.
-See the 2 Photos in Google Photos for comparison https://photos.app.goo.gl/m3NXgJcQeLvtHaZZA~~
+			4. (solved, works now) Parameter names do not get properly shortened.

 What doesn't work: